 Most professionals are not trained to conduct interviews, so what are some things to keep in mind to make an interview situation more comfortable?

 - Pay attention to the setting.
 If you are interviewing a salesperson, conducting the interview around a conference table with a big team of people would be appropriate.
-However, if you are interviewing for a technical position, conducting the interview at a work station with a smaller group of people would be more appropriate.
+However, if you are interviewing for a technical position, conducting the interview at a workstation with a smaller group of people would be more appropriate.

 - In your introductions, remember to share some basics about the industry and your company.
 Be sure to share what makes your company stand out.

-- Make sure you only ask questions which are legal and appropriate.
+- Make sure you only ask questions that are legal and appropriate.
 Inappropriate questions include questions about their personal life (marital status, age of children, etc.).
 It is acceptable for candidates to provide those answers without being asked.